SystemFw/dynosaur/docs/Schema.md

 The typical approach most libraries use for codecs involves `Encoder/Decoder` typeclasses, sometimes including automatic derivation.
 This approach has the following drawbacks:
+- Automatic derivation is _opaque_ : you cannot easily read how your format looks like, you need to recall the implicit mapping rules between your data and the format.
+- Automatic derivation is _brittle_: generally harmless transformations like rename refactoring on your data can break your format.
-- Automatic derivation is useful, but it's not flexible enough to cover many potential transformations you want to do on the serialised data, like changing field names, flattening some records, adding extra information, or have different encodings for sums types.
+- Automatic derivation is _inflexible_ : it cannot cover many useful transformations on your format like different naming, encoding of ADTs, flattening some records, approach to optionality and so on.
+- Juggling different formats for the same data is cumbersome.
-- Writing explicit encoders and decoders is annoying because you need to keep them in sync, and the required code is similar enough to be tedious, but different enough to be error prone.
+- On the other hand, writing explicit encoders and decoders is annoying because you need to keep them in sync, and the required code is similar enough to be tedious, but different enough to be error prone.
   Even without this duplication, the process is still made hard by the fact that you are dealing with the practical details of traversing a low level data structure like Json or AttributeValue.